-You recollect that just after Christ had said to him: "Flesh and blood hath not revealed it unto thee, but my Father which is in heaven," Christ began to speak about His sufferings, and Peter dared to say, "Be it far from thee, Lord; this shall not be unto thee."
-Then Christ had to say: "Get thee behind me, Satan; for thou savorest not the things that be of God, but those that be of men" (Matthew 16:22-23).
+You recollect that just after Christ had said to him: "Flesh and blood hath not revealed it unto thee, but my Father which is in heaven," Christ began to speak about His sufferings, and Peter dared to say: "Be it far from thee, Lord; this shall not be unto thee."
+Then Christ had to say:

+"Get thee behind me, Satan; for thou savorest not the things that be of God, but those that be of men."

 There was Peter in his self-will, trusting his own wisdom, and actually forbidding Christ to go and die.
-Where did that come from?
+Whence did that come?
 Peter trusted in himself and his own thoughts about divine things.
-We see later on, more than once, that the disciples questioned who should be the greatest among them.
-Peter was one of them, and he thought he had a right to the very first place.
-He sought his own honor above the others.
-The life of self was strong in Peter.
+We see later on, more than once, that among the disciples there was a questioning who should be the greatest, and Peter was one of them, and he thought he had a right to the very first place.
+He sought his own honor even above the others.
+It was the life of self strong in Peter.
 He had left his boats and his nets, but not his old self.

-When Christ had spoken to him about His sufferings, and said: "Get thee behind me, Satan," He followed it up by saying: "If any man will come after me, let him deny himself, and take up his cross, and follow me" (Matthew 16:24).
-No man can follow Him unless he does that.
+When Christ had spoken to him about His sufferings, and said: "Get thee behind me, Satan," He followed it up by saying: "If any man will come after me, let him deny himself, and take up his cross, and follow me."
+No man can follow Him unless he do that.
 Self must be utterly denied.
 What does that mean?
-When Peter denied Christ, we read that he said three times: "I know Him not" (Luke 22:57).
-In other words he said, "I have nothing to do with Him; He and I are not friends.
-I deny having any connection with Him."
+When Peter denied Christ, we read that he said three times: "I do not know the man"; in other words: "I have nothing to do with Him; He and I are no friends; I deny having any connection with Him."
 Christ told Peter that he must deny self.
 Self must be ignored, and its every claim rejected.
-That is the root of true discipleship.
-But Peter did not understand it and could not obey it.
+That is the root of true discipleship; but Peter did not understand it, and could not obey it.
 And what happened?
 When the last night came, Christ said to him:

-"Before the cock crow twice thou shalt deny me thrice" (Mark 14:30).
+"Before the cock crow twice thou shalt deny me thrice."

-But with self-confidence Peter said: "Though all shall be offended, yet will not!
-I am ready to go with thee, to prison and to death" (Mark 14:29; Luke 22:33).
+But with what self-confidence Peter said: "Though all should forsake thee, yet will not I. I am ready to go with thee, to prison and to death."

-Peter meant it honestly, and he really intended to do it; but Peter did not know himself.
+Peter meant it honestly, and Peter really intended to do it; but Peter did not know himself.
 He did not believe he was as bad as Jesus said he was.

-We perhaps think of individual sins that come between us and God.
-But what are we to do with that sell'-life which is all unclean-our very nature?
+We perhaps think of individual sins that come between us and God, but what are we to do with that self-life which is all unclean, our very nature?
 What are we to do with that flesh that is entirely under the power of sin?
 Deliverance from that is what we need.
-Peter knew it not, and therefore it was in self-confidence that he went forth and denied his Lord.
+Peter knew it not, and therefore it was that in his self-confidence he went forth and denied his Lord.

-Notice how Christ uses that word deny twice.
-He said to Peter the first time, "Deny himself" (Matthew 16:24); He said to Peter the second time, "Thou shalt deny me" (Matthew 26:34).
+Notice how Christ uses. that word deny twice.
+He said to Peter the first time, "Deny self"; He said to Peter the second time, "Thou wilt deny me."
 It is either of the two.
-There is no other choice for us; we must either deny self or deny Christ.
-There are two great powers fighting each otherthe self-nature in the power of sin, and Christ in the power of God.
+There is no choice for us; we must either deny self or deny Christ.
+There are two great powers fighting each other - the self-nature in the power of sin, and Christ in the power of God.
 Either of these must rule within us.